The purpose of this phase is to:

 The ‘Understanding programme business cases and activity management plans’ course includes:

-You will be prompted to enter your log in if you click the link above.
+To open the course, click the link above and then click ‘enrol’.
+You will be prompted to enter your log in.
 Once you have logged in, you should be taken directly to the course.
-You can also find it by going to the catalogue and searching for 'programme business case'.
+You can also find it by going to the catalogue and searching for ‘programme business case’.

 Use our contact form to send us a question, or get in touch with your NZ Transport Agency investment advisor.